lipengyu/rapid4j/README.md

 > #### 2、 Eclipse
 * File -> Import -> Existing Maven Projects -> ...

-## If you have a better suggestion,Please feel free to contract me.
+## If you have a better suggestion,Please feel free to contract me Or open a issue.
 > Author ：CaiWee
 > Email  ：mignetwee@gmail.com